nickroll8/utsubot/INSTALL.md

 Create database named for your bot ID (first part of your TG bot token) Set database password to second part of your TG bot token Only allow localhost access
-Import `raid-pokemon-bot.sql` as default DB structure
+Import `utsubot.sql` as default DB structure

 ## Webhooks